EPHS Course Selection Hub

 Social Studies | 8 | Human Geography, Democratic Foundations, US History, Ancient World History, Modern World History, US Government, and Economics |

-Math | 6 | Geometry, Algebra II, and Statistics |
+Math | 6 |

-Science | 6 | Earth Science (previously Physical Science), Biology, and Chemistry or Physics |
+Science | 6 | Earth and Space Science, Biology, and Chemistry or Physics |

 Physical Education | 2 | Physical Education Credits from qualifying courses |